-Multilateral ODA made up 33% (US$93 million) of Canada’s total ODA to agriculture and rural development in 2016.
-However, including earmarked bilateral funding, half (51%) of ODA to these sectors was channeled through multilaterals.
-Top recipients were the World Bank’s International Development Association (IDA, 15% of total agriculture ODA), followed by the UN’s International Fund for Agricultural Development (IFAD, 9%) and the African Development Fund (3%).
+In 2016, multilateral ODA made up 33% (US$97 million) of Canada’s total ODA to agriculture and rural development.
+However, a large share of funding was disbursed as earmarked funding through multilateral (18% of total agriculture ODA).
+This has meant that in total, half (51%) of ODA to these sectors was channeled through multilaterals.
+Top recipients were the World Bank’s International Development Association (IDA, 15% of total agriculture ODA), followed by the UN’s International Fund for Agricultural Development (IFAD, 9%), and the African Development Fund (3%).

 Several GAC branches are involved in decision-making on agriculture

 Under the leadership of the prime minister, Global Affairs Canada (GAC) steers development policy, including for agriculture.
 Within GAC, key branches for agriculture-related programs are the GAC’s four geographic branches (Americas; Asia Pacific; Europe, Middle East and Maghreb; and sub-Saharan Africa), which manage bilateral country programs.
 In addition, the Food Security and Environment Branch and the Economic Development Branches are key players in the development of Canada’s agriculture-related strategies and policies.
 Moreover, the Global Issues and Development Branch manages relations with multilateral agricultural initiatives.